BokiChan/BokiChan/README.md

 ### Continuous Learning
 - Actively learning and staying updated with the latest technologies
-- Study as a solfware engineer at college of Arts, Media and Tecgnology
+- Study as a software engineer at college of Arts, Media and Tecgnology

 ---